Which types of retirement savings accounts should I consider?

 • Investment growth is tax-exempt

-• Withdrawals for qualified medical expenses are tax-exempt
+• Withdrawals for qualified medical expenses are potentially tax-exempt

 What can I invest in?